taihelsel/soundclout/README.md

 - Error messages being sent to front-end
 - Implement redux
 - Create a react-native version that requests data from this version
-- Automatically check for new data when timer expires

 # Tech Used